-Add non-HTTP applications · Cloudflare for Teams documentation
+Add non-HTTP applications

 Rendering in the browser

-Cloudflare can render certain non-web applications in your browser without the need for client software or end user configuration changes.
-Cloudflare currently supports rendering a terminal for SSH connections in a user's browser.
+Cloudflare can render certain non-web applications in your browser without the need for client software or end-user configuration changes.
+Cloudflare currently supports rendering a terminal for SSH and VNC connections in a user’s browser.

-To enable, follow the instructions here to connect a machine available over SSH to Cloudflare.
-Next, navigate to the application page of the Access section in the Cloudflare for Teams dashboard.
+To enable this setting, follow the instructions here to connect a machine available over SSH to Cloudflare.
+Next, navigate to the application page of the Access section in the Zero Trust dashboard.
 Click Edit and select the Settings tab.
 In the

 cloudflared settings card, select SSH from the Browser Rendering drop-down menu.